 The journey in Key Stage 3 begins in Year 7 where pupils study Geography three times a fortnight.
-The key theme in Year 7 is ‘Adventures in Geography’.
 The first leg of the journey focuses in on ‘Becoming a Geographer’.
 Pupils are challenged to build up a set of key map work skills and gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.

 The next topic explores our ‘Dynamic Planet’ and focuses in on Volcanoes, Earthquakes and Tsunamis across the world.
 Pupils explore the processes behind these tectonic events and also the impacts and responses to these disasters.
 Pupils look at volcanoes and earthquakes in a range of locations, including developing and developed countries such as Italy, Japan, Nepal and Haiti.

 The final adventure in Year 7 focuses on geological timescales and looking at how factors such as erosion and weathering can shape landscapes around the world